mkjanke/ESP-SeeLevel-Test/README.md

   https://www.analog.com/en/design-notes/how-to-level-shift-1wire-systems.html

-The 'Basic Level Shifter' was built with the right-hand side powered by a 12V power supply, with an ESP32 as the 3.3V side.
+The 'Basic Level Shifter' was built with the right-hand side powered by a 12V power supply, an ESP32 as the 3.3V side, and a 2N7000 N-type MOSFET.
 Resisters were chosen by guessing.
 I ended up with a 51kohm pullup resister on the 3.3V side and a 560ohm resister on the 12V side, which limits current to approx 25mA.
+I am not an EE.

 A cheap 12V-tolerant logic analyzer (LA1010) was used to assist in debugging.